BugBusterSWE/userManual/GLOSSARY.md

 It indicates the interface of an application that allows the user to enter and send to the client web server one or more freely entered data from it.

-##MaaS
+## MaaS
-MongoDb as an Admin Service.
+MongoDB as an Admin Service.
 Prodotto sviluppato dal team.

 ## Webmaster